tlhackque/ascron/README.md

 # OPTIONS

-The following options are used to select the _crontab_(s) searched, and the job to be run.
+The following options are used to select the _crontab_(s) searched, and the function performed or job to be run.

 **system** _crontabs_ include the user under which a job runs.
 These include `/etc/crontab` and `/etc/cron.d/*`.
 **user** _crontabs_ do not include the user.
 The user is implied by the Icrontab>'s location or by the **--format** option.
 The user may also be specified by the **--user** option, which also implies a default table.